- Home

 Go green at the Rediscovery Centre

-Out in Ballymun, the Rediscovery Centre is part of a creative movement to encourage sustainability and they have two days of fun planned for April 3-4.
-Their Easter Activity Day features themed events like egg science experiments and games, as well as the chance for kids to get outside and enjoy nature in the spring.
-The events are running from 9am to 2pm.
+Out in Ballymun, the Rediscovery Centre is part of a creative movement to encourage sustainability and they have a workshop of fun planned on April 11.
+Their Easter Activity Day features themed events like egg science experiments and games, as well as the chance for kids to get outside and enjoy nature.

-Hunt for eggs at the National Museum of Ireland
+Get hands on at the National Museums of Ireland

 Fly through the trees at Zipit